- OUT OF STOCK, PRE-ORDER NOW, EXPECTED March 2023

 Exploring Creation with: General Science, 3rd Ed.
-(Textbook)
+(Solutions & Tests)

 Exploring Creation with General Science, 3rd edition, is a true general science course covering a wide range of the branches of science.
 There is a large component of Earth Science (modules include astronomy, meteorology, oceanography, earth study, geology, palaeontology, and environmental science) to give students a great foundation of that broad field of study.
 This course was rewritten to give intermediate-aged students an understanding of the basic world that surrounds them each day of their lives so that they can appreciate the real-world relevance of scientific inquiry and the beauty of creation.
 The students will learn what science is and, in a detailed and engaging way, how to utilize the proper scientific method.
 Students are walked through how to record data and report it, including how to create several graph types and learning how to properly design and read them, too.
 The final module is a fun and exciting culmination of the course.
 It has no exam, rather students are given step-by-step instructions to build a final project of creating a Rube-Goldberg machine, incorporating many of the scientific principles they learned throughout the year (such as combustion, buoyancy, simple machines, and more).
 Between the project set-up instructions, students will read testimonies from modern-day scientists, sharing how they see God’s hand as they work in their respective fields of science.